-QoS monitoring has to be performed in the same E2E way as the user rates the service quality.
-If applied at all, QoS monitoring is usually carried out by rather centralized and complex entities and only in those parts of the network where a provider is responsible for.
-A coordination among different administrative domains is rarely achieved.
-A decentralized QoS monitoring, however, located on the users end system and thus "observing" the performance from the same perspective overcomes these disadvantages.
-The distributed architecture can inform a network manager about degraded end-to-end performance, e.g. in terms of TUF values, even when the application is not capable to do this task.
-In addition, the use of a distributed, self-organizing QoS monitoring architecture [14] will reduce the capital and the operational expenditures (CAPEX and OPEX) since fewer entities have to be installed and operated.
-Thus, the distributed architecture will complement todays solutions for central fault and performance management, using SNMP interfaces, e.g. HP OpenView [15].
-An interworking between these network management concepts is achieved for example an SNMP interfaces.
-The user benefits also, since such an approach implements a highly desirable one-stop service concept [4].
+QoS monitoring has to be performed in the same E2E way the user rates the service quality in the Internet.
+If applied at all, QoS monitoring and provisioning is usually carried out by rather centralized entities and only in those parts of the network where a provider is responsible for.
+A coordination of those activities among different administrative domains is rarely achieved.
+A central QoS monitoring typically results in additional, complex entities at the provider.
+A decentralized QoS monitoring, however, located on the user's end system and thus "observing" the QoS from the same perspective as the user, may avoid these disadvantages.
+Furthermore, the use of a distributed, self-organizing QoS monitoring architecture as suggested in [10] will reduce capital and operational expenditures (OPEX and CAPEX) of the operator since fewer entities have to be installed and operated.
+The architecture can inform a network manager about degraded E2E performance in terms of NUF values.
+It will complement today's solutions for central fault and performance management such as HP OpenView [11] by providing well defined interfaces.
+From the user's point of view, such an approach implements a highly desirable one-stop service concept [3].